 The problem is no matter how much time one takes in preparing for those scary “what ifs,” there are always external factors beyond our control that can derail even the most well thought out itinerary.

 Dealing with the unexpected is a part of traveling.
-From an inconvenient mishap to a serious medical injury, it is smart to invest in a policy that protects you from an unexpected circumstance threatening to drain your wallet.
+From an inconvenient mishap to a serious medical injury, it is smart to invest in an insurance policy that protects you from an unexpected circumstance threatening to drain your wallet.

-Since 2010, I have witnessed and heard accidents of many varieties ranging from infectious wounds, stomach illnesses, dengue fever, concussions, medical evacuations to more minor issues like missing an international flight or getting an iPhone stolen.
+Since 2010, I have witnessed and heard about a variety of accidents ranging from infectious wounds, stomach illnesses, dengue fever, concussions, medical evacuations to more minor issues like missing an international flight or getting an iPhone stolen.
 Many of these folks lacked travel insurance.
 They either had never heard of it or decided they did not want to pay for it…at least until they actually needed it.

 This guide will help you understand what travel insurance is, lead you to determine if you should purchase a travel insurance policy, as well as provide the best travel insurance coverage reviews.
 Having drawn information from numerous sources, this article will help you avoid spending time going from website to website looking up information on travel insurance.